ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 ### Complete Protocol Representation?

-Is it possible to use a Lamport Diagram to give us a complete representation of all the possible message exchanges in a given protocol?
+***Q:***&nbsp;&nbsp; Is it possible to use a Lamport Diagram to give us a complete representation of all the possible message exchanges in a given protocol?

-No!
+***A:***&nbsp;&nbsp; No!

 It turns out that there are infinitely many different Lamport Diagrams that all represent valid runs of a protocol.

-The point here is that a Lamport Diagram is good for representing a particular run of a protocol, but it cannot represent ***all possible*** runs of that protocol, because there will be infinitely many.
+The point here is that a Lamport Diagram is good for representing a ***specific*** run of a protocol, but it cannot represent ***all possible*** runs of that protocol, because there will be infinitely many.

 Lamport Diagrams are also good for representing protocol violations - for instance, in the diagram above, `Alice` sent the message `Good, thanks` to `Bob` without `Bob` first sending the message `Hi, how are you?`.

 ### Correctness Properties and Their Violation

-In this course, we're often going to talk about the violation of some sort of correctness property, and a diagram is a good way to represent such a violation.

 When discussing properties of a system that we want to be true, one way to talk about the correctness of such properties is to draw a diagram that represents its violation.

-For instance, consider the order in which messages are sent and received
+For instance, consider the order in which messages are sent and received.

-### FIFO (or Ordered) Delivery

-If a process sends message `M2` after message `M1`, the receiving process must deliver `M1` first, followed by `M2`
+### Important Terminology

+In distributed systems, messages are not only sent and received, but they are also ***delivered***.

-Ok, but it sounds like there is some highly specific meaning attached to the word ***deliver***...
+Hmmmm, it sounds like there is some highly specific meaning attached to the word ***deliver***...
+Yes, there is.

-Well, ***sending*** and ***receiving*** can be understood quite intuitively, but ***delivery*** does indeed have a specific meaning in this context:
+***Sending*** and ***receiving*** can be understood quite intuitively, but in the context of distributed systems, the concept of ***message delivery*** has a highly specific meaning:

 * ***Sending***
-    An action you explicitly perform on a message.
-You have complete control over when, or even if, that message is sent.
+    The explicit act of causing a message to be transmitted.
+The sending process has complete control over when, or even if, that message is sent; therefore, message sending is active.
 * ***Receiving***
-    An action that happens to you when a message arrives.
-You have no control over when or if messages arrive &mdash; they just show up... or not.
+    An action that happens when a message arrives.
+The receiving process has no control over when or even if a message arrives &mdash; they just show up... or not.
+Therefore, from the perspective of the receiving process, receiving is passive.
 * ***Delivery***
-    An action you perform upon a received message.
+    Any processing performed on a message after it has been received.
+For the receiving process, it can choose when and if to handle the received message; therefore, message delivery is active.
     For instance, even though you have no control over when you will receive messages, you can choose to place those messages into a queue and only process them at some time in the future you deem to be correct.
-This is an example of ***delivering*** a received message.
+    This is known as ***delivering*** a received message which is distinct from simply receiving a message.

+### FIFO (or Ordered) Delivery

+If a process sends message `M2` after message `M1`, the receiving process must deliver `M1` first, followed by `M2`.

 We can represent a protocol violation such as ***FIFO anomaly*** using the following diagram.